 Having 7 stops on my journey in Product management over the last 20 years, I have had several “exit interviews.”
-Today’s post is some sage advice that I have learned, and absorbed over this series of experiences.
+This post is some sage advice that I have learned and absorbed over this series of experiences.

 For many employees, this is the opportunity to “open up”, to “Be Honest”, and “Tell it Like it is”.
 But being hyper-critical might not be in your long-term interest.
 The temptation to flame your jerk-store boss may be great.
 Or perhaps the policy about never giving raises once an employee hits the midpoint of the range.
 Or the myth of the “job classification” and pay scales.
 Whatever irks you and causes you to leave.
 But apart from catharsis, what benefit is that?